Seltenheit/tetris/README.md

 # tetris

-Simple tetris game with 2 figures that can be placed, rotated What else: figures fall on timer score system
+Simple tetris game with 2 figures that can be placed, rotated

+What else:

+figures fall on timer,

+score system,

 SmallBasic visual interface